ZerdBG3/RAW/Features.md

   - Multiple sources no longer stack (Martial, Warlock and Wildshape)
   - Better priority logic on which extra attack to use, when considering War Priest, War Magic and Stalker's Flurry
   - Crossbows loading property only allows shooting once on an Extra Attack sequence (Crossbow Expert feat ignores the loading property)
-* Removes weapon abilities (like Cleave, Smash and Pin Down) from all weapons ⚙️
+* Removes weapon abilities (like Cleave, Smash and Pin Down) from all weapons ⚙️ `weaponSpells`
 * Removes the disadvantage on Strength and Dexterity Saving Throws when Prone, and adds the Disadvantage to Ranged Attack Rolls
 * Gives a Walk passive to players that allows them to toggle between walking and running for cinematic and roleplay purposes (as requested by fmarzullo)